-Ingredient and sub-ingredient information for made-to-order stations are available online on our dining website.
+Ingredient information for all made-to-order stations is available online at myubcard.com/NetNutrition.

 2. We provide access to ingredient information for self-serve* items. *Self-serve - Meals that are served buffet-style in a dining hall.
 These are typically high risk for cross-contact and are best avoided by diners with food allergies.

 Allergen information is clearly labeled for self-serve items on nutrition line cards.
 Students can scan the nutrition QR code for ingredient and nutritional information.